anirbandey303/full-stack-web-application-with-PHP/README.md

 ### Prerequisites

-You need to install WAMP server or Xamp Server
+You need to install WAMP server or Xamp Server.
+GoogleAPI and Facebook API.

 ### Installing